-15.04.04 Astronomy AST 3301 Astronomy 2,2
+15.04.04 Astronomy

-A study of the stars, the solar system, planets, satellites, and galaxies.
+AST 3301 Astronomy 2,2 A study of the stars, the solar system, planets, satellites, and galaxies.
 Descriptive and observational astronomy are stressed.
-Prerequisite: MTH 1323 Quantitative Literacy or higher.
+Prerequisite: MTH 1323

+Quantitative Literacy or higher.

-15.04.05 Business Administration
+15.04.05 Business Administration - Amended BADM 1301 Introduction to Business 3.0

-BADM 1301 Introduction to Business 3,0 This course is an introductory course for first year business majors.
-The focus in on introducing the concepts of business as well as a broad overview of what students can expect as they go through the BBA program.
+This course is an introduction to Dashess 5,0 This course is an introductory course for first year business majors.
+The focus is on introducing the concepts of business.
 Topics include trends in business, management and organization, human resource issues, marketing, use of information for strategy and decision making, and finance and investment issues.
 Students will be introduced to a variety careers as well as practical and professional skills.